BoarderEB/xcpvmbackup/README.md

 > $ ./xcpvmbackup.sh

 For an automatic backup copy the script to one of this:
-/etc/cron.daily or /etc/cron.weekly or cron.monthly
+/etc/cron.daily or /etc/cron.weekly or /etc/cron.monthly

 If you want to have more than one backup loop.
 Then modify in the scriptcopys in /etc/cron.* :